aniubom/BI-demo/docs/04_dashboard-design.md

   Total Active Policies
   Average Premium
   Average Policy Duration
-When I
+When I scroll to the premium trends section
-Then I should be able to view a line chart of total monthly premiums When I
+Then I should be able to view a line chart displaying total monthly premiums

-Then I should be able to filter by product type and policy status → KPI section + premium trend line
+→ KPI section + premium trend line

 **Feature: Explore customer demographics**